mgodzina/megamek_docker/README.md

 Replace `host_port` with a desired port for your server. \
 You can use the default port 2346. \
 Replace `yourpassword` with desired server password.
+Make sure that you use the same image tak as in the build commands (eg. `megamek:0.48.0`)

 ```shell
 docker run -e PASSWORD='yourpassword' -p host_port:2346 megamek:0.49.14